Linda Mason Barber, PhD, RN, ANP-C

 - The curriculum also offers a dynamic community of caring created by full-time tenure track faculty and small classes

 Applicants seeking admission to the RN to BSN program should be self-directed and committed to engaging in caring nursing practices with individuals from diverse backgrounds.
 Nursing practice is holistic and recognizes the relationship of the mind, body and spirit.
 As critical thinkers, students will be expected to examine personal value systems and the value systems of others.
 Students seeking admission to this program should consider their personal goals and values in light of those expressed in the philosophy of the program.
+For detailed instructions on Application and Admission click here.
+Note: It would be beneficial if you would print off this document to help you keep track of your Application and Admission journey.

 Faculty in the RN to BSN program view registered nurse students as colleagues and make every attempt to structure learning experiences to meet the needs of adult learners.
-Recognizing the associate degree or diploma in nursing as a foundation for further studies and clinical experiences are identified to complement previous experiences of the enrolled RN’s.
+Recognizing the associate degree or diploma in nursing as a foundation for further studies, clinical experiences are identified to complement previous experiences of the enrolled RN’s.
 Applicants for admission should be aware of the difficulties that may be encountered in attempting to work full-time while completing RN to BSN nursing courses and core courses.

 The RN to BSN program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and is approved by the Georgia Board of Nursing.